emora-chat/emora_stdm/README.md

 chatbot.run()
 ```
 Running the above code will allow you to interact with this chatbot.
-It asks how you are doing, and will respond differently depending on whether you included one of the keywords "good", "fine", or "okay" in your answer.
+It asks how you are doing, and will respond differently depending on whether or not you included one of the keywords {"good", "fine", "okay"} in your answer.
 Below is a sample conversation produced by running the above code
 (S for system, U for user utterance):

 ```